-- Children who have IEPs or SPs discuss their progress and targets when these are reviewed (age appropriate), as well as at termly raising attainment meetings - If your child has a Statement or EHCP, their views will be sought before any review meetings (as is age appropriate). - Children are routinely asked to reflect on their learning and share how they feel they are progressing during the course of their daily learning journey - All children are provided with the opportunity to be voted onto the School Council, as well as hold other positions of responsibility, by their class or teachers.
+- Children who have a learning plan discuss their progress and targets when these are reviewed (age appropriate), as well as at termly raising attainment meetings - If your child has an EHCP, their views will be sought before any review meetings (as is age appropriate). - Children are routinely asked to reflect on their learning and share how they feel they are progressing during the course of their daily learning journey - All children are provided with the opportunity to be voted onto the School Council, as well as hold other positions of responsibility, by their class or teachers.